simonewebdesign/simonewebdesign/source/_posts/2018-02-21-dont-stop-learning.md

 puts m
 ```

-And I was like, "holy shit, seriously?
+And I was like, "wow, seriously?
 Only 8 lines of code?".

 I couldn't believe my eyes.
 I was staring at something marvelous; some beauty that I never came across before.